What is food security and why does it matter?

 In the DRC, we are working to help communities build sustainable livelihoods towards preventing food insecurity.
 Our program co-ordinator for Africa recounts her life before she fled dictatorship and how she is working during the COVID era to help ensure that women and girls in her home country are treated fairly and given equal opportunities to thrive.

 In Malawi, we are giving people with disabilities and their families the tools they need to overcome poverty.
-10-year-old Tawonga and her family used to struggle due with the lack of food security until their community learned to work together for the benefit of everyone.
+10-year-old Tawonga and her family used to struggle due to the lack of food security until their community learned to work together for the benefit of everyone.